solidfox/react-native-iap/README.md

       See more about [acknowledgePurchase][android-acknowledge-purchase].
   - If you are using version `^3.0.* ~ ^3.1.*`, please use `acknowledgePurchase` via [google-api-nodejs-client][].
       You can use method like `androidpublisher.purchases.subscriptions.acknowledge`.
+  - `3.4.0` introduces a similar flow to consumable purchases on iOS.
+You should update your code according to the recommended flow and pass `false` to `andDangerouslyFinishTransactionAutomatically` when calling`requestPurchase`.

 Configuration of Google Play & iTunes Connect
 ---------------------------------------------